 The Lee Arlano Trio lays down the basic instrumenal backing tracks for proposed pop vocal singles by Club Seville manager Don Dean and Club Seville regular Fran Nelson, again using Club Seville at the Sheraton Crest Inn in downtown Austin as a remote recording studio.
-Ultimately, the Arlano backing tracks don't provide adequate "room" for the vocals, so they're shelved.
+Ultimately, the Arlano backing tracks overpower the vocals, so they're shelved.

 Sweetarts vocal overdub sessionJuly 25, 1967